TaiJoLo/udacity-landing-page/README.md

 # Objective

-The main purpose of this project was to practice DOM manipulation with JavaScript.
+The main purpose of this project was to practice DOM manipulation with JavaScript by building a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page.

 # Features